cherrynoize/dotfiles/.github/README.md

 - [set-light](https://github.com/cherrynoize/set-light)
 - [n3lock](https://github.com/cherrynoize/n3lock)

-*\*Do submit a PR or let me know if this is outdated.*
+> *Do submit a PR or let me know if this is outdated.*

 ## 🛠 Usage

->⚠ Please do not use binaries or shell aliases if you don't
+>⚠ Please do not use binaries or shell aliases unless you
 >understand what they do.
-Always inspect the source code first.
+Take the time to inspect the code first.

 ### ⌘ Useful commands, aliases & shortcuts